Steph Curry And His Wife Ayesha Welcome Third Child, A Son

 “God bless your beautiful family and your new born.”

 “Congratulations sir!
-You are a wonderful father, this young man is blessed to have you and your wonderful wife as much as you two are bless to have him,” another fan wrote.
+You are a wonderful father, this young man is blessed to have you and your wonderful wife as much as you two are bless [sic] to have him,” another fan wrote.

 Steph’s wife, Ayesha, also shared a post on her own Instagram page, welcoming another member to her wolf pack.
 In her sweet post, the 29-year-old shared a black and white photo of her two daughters holding their new baby brother.
 Both Riley and Ryan are rocking braids in their hair and they stare lovingly into their brother’s eyes.